kubernetes/website/content/en/docs/user-journeys/users/application-developer/tryitout.md

 content_template: templates/user-journey-content
 ---
 {{% capture body %}}
-## Learn to create a Containerized application
+## Kubernetes Basics

 Click the Launch Terminal button to open a Kubernetes Cluster environment running on Minikube. <!--- information about minikube on hover-
-Minikube is a lightweight Kubernetes implementation that creates a Virtual Machine on your local machine and deploys a simple cluster containing only one node.
+Minikube is a lightweight Kubernetes implementation that deploys a simple cluster containing only one node.
 --> For the purposes of this tutorial, Minikube is installed and launched on the terminal by default.
-By completing this tutorial, you will learn to deploy, expose, scale and update an application.
+This tutorial helps you learn to deploy, expose, scale and update an application.

-You will use command line interface called kubectl to perform all these tasks.
+This tutorial uses command line interface called kubectl to perform the operations.
 Kubectl uses the Kubernetes API to interact with the cluster.

 <div id="my-panel" data-katacoda-ondemand="true" data-katacoda-env="minikube" data-katacoda-command="minikube version; minikube start" data-katacoda-ui="panel"></div>
 <script src="https://katacoda.com/embed.js"></script>
-<button style="color:#169bd7; border:2px solid #169bd7 onclick="window.katacoda.init(); this.disabled=true;">Launch Terminal</button>
+<button style="color:#169bd7; border:2px solid #169bd7" onclick="window.katacoda.init(); this.disabled=true;">Launch Terminal</button>

 #### Deploy an application